 The good news is that we can easily get started on making this change now.
 A common misconception about LED bulbs is that they do not make economic sense, but prices have come down dramatically in recent times.
 At current prices, it only takes a matter of months for a typical LED light to pay for itself, if it is used for about 4 hours a day.

 Surprisingly, even though LED lights are now more affordable and can have a big impact on global warming, their use is still limited.
 As of 2015, 71% of U.S. homes had no LED bulbs and, according to a study by the Department of Energy, the U.S is only on track to have LEDs make up 28% of lights installed in residences by 2020.

 The idea behind Switch to LED Today! is to encourage folks to make the change sooner.
-We partnered with the City of San Francisco Department of the Environment in 2018 to help with the world's largest single LED light giveaway ever.
-As part of the project, we gave away boxes of LED bulbs to the families at a local community center, which serves more than 900 people daily in San Francisco, including low income families and seniors.
-We also made LED bulbs available for free to the residents of North Beach Place, which includes over three hundred units of affordable housing for low-income families and seniors.
-Other LED bulb giveaways to San Francisco residents are also in the works.
+In 2018, we partnered with the City of San Francisco Department of the Environment to help with the world's largest single LED light giveaway ever.
+As part of the project, we gave away LED bulbs to primarily low income children, families and seniors in neighborhood organizations, low-income housing, and schools.
+The Citywide giveaway program was a huge success, with anticipated savings of over $1 million for residents and an annual reduction of over 5,000 tons of carbon dioxide emissions.

 We are also developing and putting on programming to educate kids about the environmental and financial benefits of switching to LEDs , so they can bring those lessons into their home and teach their families as well.
 Check out our latest handout on how LED lights can help in the fight against global warming!